 Despite the public disappointments, Maradona remains beloved in Argentina as a native son who rose from humble beginnings to reach the apex of stardom on an international stage.

-Diego Maradona currently has five tattoos, including the names of both his daughters “Gianinna and Dalma” on each forearm.
+Before his death, Maradona had five tattoos, including the names of both his daughters “Gianinna and Dalma” on each forearm.
 Diego also has a dragon tattooed on his left leg as seen in the picture below.

-Diego Maradona Childhood Story Plus Untold Biography Facts –Love and Hatred for Napoli
+Diego Maradona Biography – Love and Hatred for Napoli:

-Upon his arrival, Maradona was welcomed by 75,000 fans when presented on July 5, 1984 as a Napoli Player.
-His arrival raised a hope of the fans and they believed that the savior had arrived.
+Upon his arrival, Maradona was welcomed by 75,000 fans when presented on July 5, 1984 as a Napoli player.
+His arrival raised a hope of the fans and they believed that the saviour had arrived.

 He elevated the club to new height in its era and Napoli won its maiden Serie A Italian Championship in 1986-87.
 The fan adored Maradona and the celebration carried round the clock for a week.

 He helped Napoli to win Copa Italia in 1987, the UEFA Cup in 1989 and the Italian Supercup in 1990 apart from Serie A championship.
-Many new born children were named ‘Maradona‘ in his honor in Italy.
+Many newborn children were named ‘Maradona‘ in his honour in Italy.

 He served 15 month ban for failing a drug test for cocaine and was released by Napoli in 1992.
 In his honor and for his achievements his jersey No. 10 was retired by Napoli.